um-grex/grex-docs/content/english/start-guide/_index.md

 7. Download the output slurm-NNNN.out from grex.hpc.umanitoba.ca to your local machine using your SFTP client.

-8. Congratulations, you have just ran your first HPC-style batch job.
+8. Congratulations, you have just run your first HPC-style batch job.
 This is the general workflow, more or less; you'd just want to substitute the __sleep__ command to something useful, like __./your-code.x your-input.dat__ .

 <!--
 Check out [Getting an ccount](./access), [Moving Data](./connecting/data-transfer/) and [Running jobs](./running) for general information.
 [Software pages](./software) might have information specific to running particular [software items](./software/specific).
 [OpenOndemand](./ood) pages explain how to use the new Grex's Web portal.